kuzzleio/documentation-old/src/api-documentation/controller-security/delete-profile.md

 }
 ```

-Given a `profile id`, delete the corresponding profile from the database.
+Given a `profile id`, deletes the corresponding profile from the database.
 Note
 that the related roles will NOT be deleted.

 The optional parameter `refresh` can be used